cmugpi/cmugpi.github.io/README.md

 Keep in mind that there should only be one `h1` header (`#` in Markdown) per page.
 Make your own headers using `##`.

+## Jekyll Tips

+This is a unordered list of Jekyll tips that I've found useful.

+- add `published: false` and change `order` to `0` to the front matter of any page to make it not show up in the generated site.

 ## Updating